 (Ascot, SL5 7LJ)

-Operating as part of the National Open Garden Scheme, this house is set in 4 acres between Ascot Heath and Windsor Great Park.
+Operating as part of the National Open Garden Scheme, this house is set in four acres between Ascot Heath and Windsor Great Park.
 Open from 1st April to 31st October, the garden has been developed and extended over the past few years and offers herbaceous borders, meadow with specimen trees, large vegetable garden, orchard and mixed hedging.
 Vistors are welcome by arrangement for groups of 10 to 25.
 Admission £4.50 adults, children free.
-For more information contact the owner Catherine Stevenson at email@example.com
+For more information contact the owner Catherine Stevenson at [email protected]

 Pictures: National Trust